Target · Target Privacy Policy · View original document ↗

 What it is

-Target keeps your personal information for as long as it deems necessary for business or legal purposes, without specifying a maximum retention period for most data categories.
+Target keeps your personal information for as long as it considers necessary for business, legal, or operational reasons, without specifying a defined maximum retention period for most data types.

 Consumer impact (what this means for users)